 The Translational Research Award Program has been organized to encourage collaborations between university investigators and research-active clinicians, and to foster the development of new, non-traditional research teams.
 A listing of research projects can be found here.

 The heart care specialists at the Oregon Heart & Vascular Institute have conducted dozens of clinical trials and studies in an ongoing effort to further improve patient care and contribute to the knowledge of the medical community.
 For a sampling of recent OHVI research, click here.

 Clinical Research Recognition in Our Community (pdf)

-Since 2006, the Sacred Heart Medical Center Foundation and the PeaceHealth Oregon Region Governing Board have hosted the annual Clinical Research Recognition Dinner.
+Since 2006, the Sacred Heart Medical Center Foundation and the PeaceHealth Oregon West Network has recognized Clinical Research at various recognition events.
 Honorees are selected each year for their innovative research.